ericoporto/ags-manual-wiki/InventoryItem.md

 static InventoryItem* InventoryItem.GetByName(string scriptName)
 ```

-Retrieves a pointer to an inventory item that has a matching script name, or null if it does not exist.
-The script name is a unique identifier for the inventory item.
+Returns a pointer to the InventoryItem with the specified script name, or null if it does not exist.

-This is useful if the inventory item has to be retrieved from text files, custom text properties, or from player input for some debug purpose.
+Normally you do not need to use this, as there will be a automatically created global script variable for each InventoryItem which got a script name.
+Where GetByName() function may come useful is situation in which you a) do not know exact name, b) had to store object's reference in a string for some reason.
+Good examples of this are saving object's name in a [custom property](CustomProperties), or a [file](File), then reading it back.

 Example: